dajiangsuo/dajiangsuo.github.io/_pages/about.md

   * We warmly welcome visiting scholars for collaboration.
 For inquiries and opportunities, contact Dr. [Suo](mailto:dajiang.suo@asu.edu).

-## Research Philosophy: Smart Roads vs. Smart Cars
+## Research Philosophy: Empowering Autonomous Systems through Smart Infrastructure
 ------
 From the visionary sketches of Leonardo da Vinci in the 15th century to today's cutting-edge technologies, the human pursuit of autonomy has been an enduring and ever-evolving endeavor.
-The world has seen significant strides in designing vehicles that can navigate themselves in varying conditions.
-Yet, in the CREAT Research Lab at ASU, we posit an intriguing question: What if, instead of solely perfecting the vehicles, we enhanced the environment they operate within?
-This is where our concept of 'smart roads' comes into play.
+The world has seen significant strides in designing ground and aerial vehicles capable of self-navigation under varying conditions.
+At the CREAT Research Lab at ASU, we explore a compelling question: What if, instead of focusing solely on perfecting the autonomous systems, we enhanced the environments in which they operate?
+This is where our concept of 'smart infrastructure' becomes vital.

-Drawing inspiration from cross-domain cooperation, we aim to revolutionize the way autonomous vehicles interact with their surroundings.
-By investing in intelligent road infrastructure, we may potentially alleviate the need for vehicles to be equipped with perfect sensing systems, thus presenting a cost-effective and holistic approach to full autonomy.
+Inspired by cross-domain collaboration, our research seeks to transform the interaction between unmanned ground (UGVs) and aerial vehicles (UAVs) and their surroundings.
+By developing intelligent infrastructure, we enable a more seamless, reliable, and efficient operation of autonomous systems under off-nominal scenarios.
+This approach not only complements and supports the evolution of on-vehicle intelligence but also provides a cost-effective path for vehicles to achieve full autonomy.

 ## Selected Publications

-#Connected vehicle cyber-security
+#Transportation cybersecurity
 :   Suo, D., Mo, B., Zhao, J. and Sarma, S.E., 2023.
 Proof of Travel for Trust-Based Data Validation in V2I Communication.
 IEEE Internet of Things Journal.
 :   Suo, D., Moore, J., Boesch, M., Post, K. and Sarma, S.E., 2020.
 Location-based schemes for mitigating cyber threats on connected and automated vehicles: a survey and design framework.
 IEEE Transactions on Intelligent Transportation Systems, 23(4), pp.2919-2937.

-#Vehicle-Infrastructure Collective Perception
+#Infrastructure-assisted sensing
-:   Qu, A., Huang, X. and Suo, D., 2023.
-SEIP: Simulation-based Design and Evaluation of Infrastructure-based Collective Perception. arXiv preprint arXiv:2305.17892.
+:   Qu, A., Huang, X. and Suo, D., 2023, September.
+SEIP: Simulation-based design and evaluation of infrastructure-based collective perception.
+In 2023 IEEE 26th International Conference on Intelligent Transportation Systems (ITSC) (pp. 3871-3878).
+IEEE.

-#Zero Energy Vehicle-to-Infracture Communication
+#Vehicle-to-Infracture Communication
-:   Suo, D., Li, H., Bhattacharyya, R., Melià-Seguí, J. and Sarma, S., 2023.
-RF-enhanced Pavement Markings for Mobile Robot Lane Detection.
-In 2023 IEEE International Conference on Automation Science and Engineering.
+:   Suo, D., Li, H., Bhattacharyya, R., Wang, Z., Ding, S., Zheng, O., Valderas, D., Melià-Seguí, J., Abdel-Aty, M. and Sarma, S.E., 2023.
+RF-Enhanced Road Infrastructure for Intelligent Transportation. arXiv preprint arXiv:2311.00280.

 ## Teaching
+  * Instructor, ASU EGR 598 [Advanced Sensing & Computing for Intelligent Transportation](https://www.dropbox.com/scl/fi/gttnr2doj9uuxiaowfzrj/syllabus-EGR598_Fall2024-Suo.pdf?rlkey=0r176z4nq2aybd5y3hc6du7cf&st=u0doqpz5&dl=0), 2024 Fall.
   * Instructor, ASU EGR 304 [Embedded System Design Project I (IoT&Smart Construction)](https://www.dropbox.com/scl/fi/oqrymr9s5thxfzjkt0cai/project_description.pdf?rlkey=67fa9uzczxn11uzg7ziorx9uz&dl=0), 2024 Spring.
   * Postdoc Teaching Fellow, MIT 1.200 [Transportation: Foundations and Methods](http://student.mit.edu/catalog/m1b.html), 2021 Fall.
   * Postdoc Teaching Fellow, MIT 1.200 [Transportation: Foundations and Methods](http://student.mit.edu/catalog/m1b.html), 2023 Spring.